Head out on the trails and chase waterfalls with these short and easy hikes near Asheville, NC – perfect for the entire family.

-Head to the Pisgah National Forest and chase those waterfalls near Hendersonville, NC at DuPont State Forest.
+Head into the Pisgah National Forest and chase those waterfalls near Hendersonville at DuPont State Forest.

-10 Kid-Friendly & Easy Hikes Near Asheville, NC
+13 Great Kid-Friendly & Easy Hikes Near Asheville, NC

-1. DuPont State Forest’s 3 Waterfalls Hike
+1. DuPont State Forest

 For families that are up for more and can handle a slightly increased elevation, continue on to Triple Falls and High Falls.

-From the same access area, hike about half a mile up the gravel path until you spy the waterfall.
-There is a picnic area for the little ones (and big ones) to take a lunch break.
+From the same access area, hike about half a mile up the gravel path until you spy Triple Falls.
+There is a picnic area for the little ones (and big ones like Tom) to take a lunch break.

 Additional trails, including the Covered Bridge Trail, can be added on for overachievers.
-The Three Waterfall Hike will total about three miles round trip, with moderate terrain.

 While these three short hikes near Asheville feature gravel, decent elevation gain, and spectacular views, they’re not particularly challenging.

-2. Chimney Rock State Park: Outcroppings Trail & Exclamation Point Trail
+2. Chimney Rock State Park

-As a The Last of the Mohicans filming site, Chimney Rock State Park is undoubtedly one of the most popular and most crowded family-friendly hikes near Asheville.
-You will have to pay to enter the park.
+As another The Last of the Mohicans filming site, Chimney Rock State Park is undoubtedly one of the most popular and busiest family-friendly hikes near Asheville.

 Chimney Rock, the 535 million-year-old monolith for which the park is named, is accessible either by the Outcroppings Trail or via elevator.

-While the trail is steep with 494 steps, it is safe and well maintained.
+While the trail is steep with 494 steps, it is safe and well-maintained.
 Plus, there are plenty of breathtaking viewpoints to break up the hike, including The Grotto and Pulpit Rock.

 Families can continue on to the Exclamation Point Trail.
 Across from the stairs, take a series of switchbacks and steps through the cliffside.

-Pause at the Opera Box, overlooking Hickory Nut Gap and Lake Lure, then again at the iconic Devil’s Head.
+Pause at the Opera Box, overlooking Hickory Nut Gap and Lake Lure, and then again at the iconic Devil’s Head.

-3. Catawba Falls Trail
+3. Catawba Falls*